CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/SecondReview.md

 The project has multiplatform support and instructions for Linux, Windows, and macOS.

-The reviewer recommends that this submission should PASS with NOTES.
+The reviewer recommends that this submission should PASS the code review.

 # Recommendation

-Recommendation | PASS with Notes
+Recommendation | PASS
 ------------ | -------------